THE

 is the ground for the truth of prama.1

-Moreover, they maintain that no rigid separation is possible between the act of
+moreover, they maintain that no rigid separation is possible between the act of

 cognizing and the cognition of the object.2

-Anumana, which in the Buddhist
+anumana, which in the buddhist

 tradition is one of the two pramanas, is at once a mode of knowing and a way of reasoning.

-Thus it has an epistemic as well as a logical aspect.
+thus it has an epistemic as well as a logical aspect.

-The word anumana literally means ‘a knowledge which follows’.
+the word anumana literally means ‘a knowledge which follows’.

-This means that inferential knowledge is necessarily a knowledge which is
+this means that inferential knowledge is necessarily a knowledge which is

-to be preceded by some other knowledge.
-In
+to be preceded by some other knowledge. in

 other words, anumana consists of two stages, one pertaining to the preceding and

-the other to the succeeding knowledge.
-But
+the other to the succeeding knowledge. but

 the two cases of knowledge must have a particular type of relationship known as linga-lingi-bhava